Bartlett Springboard 2015

-Bartlett Springboard is an exciting new studio led and directly taught by Professor Sir Peter Cook, renowned architect and former Chair of The Bartlett School of Architecture.
+Bartlett Springboard is a new studio led and directly taught by Sir Peter Cook, renowned architect and former Chair of The Bartlett School of Architecture.

-The course is designed for architects who wish to extend the range of their work and have it tuned, reconfigured, exposed and discussed in an intensive workshop.
-Participants may use the course as an opportunity to develop an existing project or to embark on something completely new and unexpected.
+The programme is designed for architects who wish to extend the range of their work and have it tuned, reconfigured, exposed and discussed in an intensive workshop.
+Participants may use Springboard as an opportunity to develop an existing project related to the theme or to embark on something new and unexpected.

-During the three-month course, participants will become part of The Bartlett’s vibrant community.
-They will be invited to act as critics for The Bartlett School of Architecture’s review sessions, and to take part in workshops and seminars.
+Participants will become part of The Bartlett’s vibrant and dynamic community.
+They will have access to The Bartlett School of Architecture’s review sessions, workshops and seminars.
 They will also be introduced to a group of cutting-edge London offices and their own work will be reviewed by key figures from the local and international academic and architecture scenes.

 Course Leader: Sir Peter Cook